eftakhairul/go-gisbn/README.md

-# go-isbn
+# go-logger
-This is standard GO library for ISBN
+It's a standard GOlang library.
+It fetches book's information by ISBN number based on Google Book API.